 Jim Ryan, Jr. ~ Golf Architect

-Jim’s connection to Philadelphia School of golf course design runs even deeper, as he was fortunate to attend the same primary school as George Thomas, architect of Riviera and Los Angeles Country Club and he was even born at a hospital on the former site of a Donald Ross and William Flynn-designed golf course!
+Jim’s connection to this design lineage runs deep.
+He attended the same primary school as George Thomas, architect of Riviera and Los Angeles Country Club, and was even born at a hospital built on the former site of a Donald Ross and William Flynn–designed golf course.

-Outside the office, Jim can be found at his home Club on the golf course with his family and friends.
-If not at a golf course, you can most likely find Jim supporting his beloved Penn State Nittany Lions Football team, whether near or far, every Saturday in the fall.
+Outside the office, Jim can often be found on the golf course with family and friends at his home club.
+When not playing or designing, he enjoys spending time with his fiancée, Candace, and cheering on his beloved Penn State Nittany Lions—home or away—every Saturday in the fall.

 Jim Ryan, Jr. ~ Golf Architect